David-Anthony36/IT-Portfolio/README.md

 - Strengthened skills in technical troubleshooting, customer support, incident management, and service desk operations.

+Cybersecurity	Job	Simulation (Forage - Mastercard)

+August 2026 | Remote (Virtual Experience)

+- Completed a job simulation where I served as an analyst on Mastercard’s Security Awareness Team

+- Helped identify and report security threats such as phishing

+- Analyzed and identified which areas of the business needed more robust security training and implemented training courses and  procedures for those teams

+- Design a phishing	email	simulation Interpret	phishing	simulation	results

 CERTIFICATIONS

 	Cisco Certified Support Technician (CCST) IT Support